Huguitis/aoi.js-documentation/src/functions/Events/shard.md

 ---
 title: $shard
-description: $shard returns the shard ID.
+description: $shard returns the data of a shard.
 id: shard
 ---

-`$shard` returns the shard ID.
+`$shard` returns the data of a shard.

 ## Usage